 i / Anthropocene

-The Anthropocene is an uneasy concept to beholdthe term formally describes a geological epoch to follow the Holocene, a quantitative determination of the human impact on our Earth system that implies a planetary reset.
+The Anthropocene is an uneasy concept to behold.
+The term proposes a new geological epoch to follow the current Holocene (11,700 years ago - present), a determination of the human impact on our Earth system so extreme, it implies a planetary reset.

-Scaled to ice ages, merging tectonic plates, and mass extinctions, the Anthropocene becomes an acknowledgment and harbinger of catastrophe.
+Scaled to ice ages, merging tectonic plates, and mass extinctions that distinguish previous epochs, the Anthropocene becomes a harbinger of catastrophe.

-This prophetic inclination to understand the Anthropocene constructs the epoch as an explicit geochronological event, an onset of irreversible implications that we must now reckon with.
-The notion of accelerating to our doom, however, composes a false ecology of our planet, specifically undervaluing the agency of both humans and nature as they navigate our world together.1 Humans are undeniably a central force of the Anthropocene, as scholars consider their shift from biological to geological agents of impact.2 However, this standpoint enforces the concept of anthropocentrism that places humans as the dominating species over other life forms, revoking the agency of nature and diverting from the intra-species complexities of human society that expand cultural, social, and political narratives necessary to flesh out the stake of the Anthropocene.
+This prophetic inclination to understand the Anthropocene construes the epoch as an explicit event, an onset of irreversible implications we must now reckon with.
+The notion of accelerating to our doom, however, composes a false ecology of our planet that undervalues the agency of both humans and nature as they navigate our world together.1 Humans are undeniably a central force of the Anthropocene, as scholars consider their shift from biological to geological agents of impact.2 However, this standpoint enforces anthropocentrism, which positions humans as the dominant species over other life forms.
+It revokes agency from nature and diverts responsibility from intra-species complexities of human society; a confrontation of both is necessary to flesh out the stake of the Anthropocene.

-This exhibition proposes a shift in perspective that considers the Anthropocene, instead, from a locus of biocentrism.
-In doing so, it reframes the planetary system as a dynamic, symbiotic relationship between anthrop and nature.
-Rather than a singular cause-and-effect narrative, the Anthropocene becomes a calibration of catalysts and activation energies that push the threshold of the Holocene toward the advent of the new epoch.3 At its core, the biocentric persective depends on the practice of ecological or environmental reflexivity, defined by a self-realization of the anthropogenic effects on our landscape that leads to an increasing awareness of the consequence of human actions.4
+This exhibition proposes a shift in perspective that considers the Anthropocene, instead, from the locus of biocentrism.
+Biocentrism shifts the focus away from the human and acknowledges all living beings as having intrinsic value.
+In doing so, it reframes the planetary system as a dynamic, symbiotic relationship between humans and the natural world, rather than a singular cause-and-effect narrative.3 At its core, a biocentric persective depends on the practice of ecological or environmental reflexivity, defined by a realization of the anthropogenic effects on our landscape that leads to an increasing self-awareness of the consequence of our human actions.4

 Crucially, the Anthropocene prompts a “new way of being-in-the-world.”5